-“By defining our goal more clearly, by making it seem...Read More
+“By defining our goal more clearly, by making it seem more manageable...Read More

 Back in 2010, after completing their post graduate degrees in Development Studies and International Relations, Sharon and Payal talked extensively about the importance of strategic program design, implementation and evaluation.
 These conversations led them to co-found The 4th Wheel, a research and development consultancy firm, with a mission to ‘strengthen social programs’.